Commercial Insurance Comparisons

 Pollution Liability vs Environmental Impairment Liability

 CPL covers pollution from your OPERATIONS at customer sites.
-EIL covers pollution from YOUR OWN site + regulatory cleanup.
-Standard GL excludes BOTH.
-Side-by-side.
+EIL covers pollution from YOUR OWN site and regulatory cleanup.
+Standard GL excludes both.

 See comparison →